spatie/laravel-login-link/README.md

 Out of the box, the login link will only work in a local environment.
 If you want to use it other environments, set the `allowed_environments` key of the `login-link` config file to the names of those environments.

 Beware however, that you should never display login links in any environment that is publicly reachable, as it will allow anyone to log in.

+### Usage on other hosts

+Out of the box, the login link will only work on localhost.
+If you want to use it on other hosts, set the `allowed_hosts` key of the `login-link` config file to the names of those hosts.

+Note, however, that you should never display login links on any host that is publicly reachable, as it will allow anyone to log in.

 ## How the package works under the hood